MicrosoftDocs/azure-devops-docs/docs/build-release/apps/java/quick-to-azure.md

 ---
-title: Quick Start - Build and Deploy a Java app | Team Services
+title: Quick Start - Build and Deploy a Java app | VSTS
 description: Set up a continuous integration (CI) build for your Java app, and then a continuous deployment (CD) release to Azure using Visual Studio Team Services ms.prod: vs-devops-alm ms.technology: vs-devops-build